EricaDaSilvaCorreia/Sparta-project-Euler-Homework/README.md

 end
 ~~~

 which gave me way too many numbers and I think it wasn't even looking for what I wanted so I decided to try another approach (see code line 26).
 I started adding 0's to the highest number until I decided to go for a large number until the loop returned a number.
+I'm convinced there is a shorter solution to this problem, I'll just have to keep trying with different things until I find something more effecient.

+for problem 6 I didn't have many issues, it was just getting my head around the .reduce and .map.
+I revisited the notes and googled a little to remind myself exactly what they did and after that it was pretty straight forward.

 -----

 ##### Take-Aways :

 I think it went really well.
 I really enjoyed the challenge, might even keep going until I reach the end of the list or pull all of my hair out, whichever comes first.
-I really like how it pushes me to try different things with ruby and google stuff out which is always great.
+I really like how the problem pushes me to try different things with ruby and google stuff out which is always great.
 Time wise, I can't complain much I did solve two problems in 1 hour using a new language so it'll always come down to good old practice practice practice.

 I give it a 7/10.